exakat/exakat/docs/Rules.rst

 +--------------+----------------------------------------------+

 .. _cant-use-return-value-in-write-context:

 Cant Use Return Value In Write Context
 ######################################

-Until PHP 5.5, it was not possible to use directly function calls inside an `empty() <http://www.php.net/empty>`_ function call : they were met with a 'Can't use function return value in write context' fatal error.
+Until PHP 5.5, it was not possible to use directly function calls inside an `'empty() <http://www.php.net/empty>`_ function call : they were met with a 'Can't use function return value in write context' fatal error.

 .. code-block:: php